 The Company currently relies exclusively upon a single third-party manufacturer to provide supplies of the active pharmaceutical ingredient, or API, for Zimura on a purchase order basis.
 The Company also engages a single third-party manufacturer to provide fill/finish services for clinical supplies of Zimura.
-In addition, the Company currently relies upon a single third-party supplier to supply it with the proprietary polyethylene glycol, or PEG, reagent used to manufacture Zimura on a purchase order basis.
+In addition, the Company currently relies upon a single third-party supplier to supply it with the proprietary polyethylene glycol ("PEG") reagent used to manufacture Zimura on a purchase order basis.
 Furthermore, the Company and its contract manufacturers currently rely upon sole-source suppliers of certain raw materials and other specialized components of production used in the manufacture and fill/finish of Zimura.
+The Company is in the process of establishing manufacturing capabilities with a third-party contract manufacturer for its RHO-adRP gene therapy product candidate and does not currently have any contractual commitments for the supply of such product candidate.
 If the Company's third-party manufacturers or fill/finish service providers should become unavailable to the Company for any reason, including as a result of capacity constraints, financial difficulties or insolvency, the Company believes that there are a limited number of potential replacement manufacturers, and the Company likely would incur added costs and delays in identifying or qualifying such replacements.